Panthers Hire Peterson, NHL's First Black Assistant GM

-The Florida Panthers on Tuesday hired Brett Peterson as an assistant general manager.
+The Florida Panthers on Tuesday hired Brett Peterson as an assistant general manager, making him the first Black executive to hold that position in the NHL.

-The team said Peters is believed to be the first Black assistant GM in the National Hockey League.

 Peterson's hiring comes days after the nearby Miami Marlins hired Kim Ng as the first female GM in Major League Baseball.
-Among its recent anti-racism and diversity initiatives, the NHL formed an executive inclusion council that aims to increase minority participation in front offices and on coaching staffs.
+The NFL's Miami Dolphins have a Black GM, Chris Grier, and coach, Brian Flores.

+“I don’t think they’re just going out to get people — I think they’ve identified people that are good at what they do and hard-working and excited,” Peterson said on a conference call with reporters.
+“It just so happens to be that a couple of us are African-American and one of us is a woman and that shouldn’t matter.
+We want the best candidates.”

 Sports